ShadyFan2007/SCDR_Android/README.md

 glew: http://glew.sourceforge.net/ download binaries, place the unzipped folder into "dependecies/windows/S/" and rename it to "glew"

-and don't forget TinyXML2 which goes in "dependencies/all" ;p
+and don't forget to clone the TinyXML2 git https://github.com/leethomason/tinyxml2 into a TinyXML2 folder which goes in "dependencies/all" ;p

 ![](header.png?raw=true)